MEMS (Micro Electro Mechanical Systems)

 (2) Regular Master's

 S. Tanaka Laboratory basically accepts international students via the first route (IMAC-G IRP/IBP).
 For October 2020 enrollment, the application is in January 2020 and the entrance examination is planned in March 2020.
 In 2019, the entrance examination is held in Beijing, Taipei, Bangkok, Jakarta, Seoul, Delhi, Hanoi, Cairo, Islamabad, Lyon and Sendai.

-MEXT (Monbukagakusho) scholarship via university recommendation: Excellent students from the universities which have academic exchange with our university have the chance of application.
+MEXT scholarship via university recommendation: Excellent students from the universities which have academic exchange with our university have the chance of application.
 Please contact us.

 RA position: The students who have entered or decided to proceed to the doctoral course have the chance of application.

 Aobayama Campus from Drone (2017)